-Through 2015, the State Comptroller reports that 311 projects have participated in the program, creating 12,321 qualifying operations jobs (construction jobs are not counted), adding \$12.1 billion to school M&O tax rolls (even with the limitation), and \$31.7 billion to school debt tax rolls.
-Overall, the Comptroller estimates the program has brought over \$80 billion in new investment to the state, creating 50,300 jobs and adding \$2.0 billion in personal income.
+The State Comptroller reports 509 current and executed agreements made under the Chapter 313 program, with the numbers continuing to grow, adding 133 new applications in 2019.
+Through 2019, the program has created 9,116 qualifying jobs (plus an unreported number of construction and contract jobs), adding \$16.3 billion to school M&O tax rolls and \$63.7 billion to school debt tax rolls.
+Overall the Comptroller estimates the program has brought over \$134.2 billion in new investment to the state through 2019, creating a total of 56,200 jobs and adding \$2.5 billion in personal income.

-Of the 311 projects, renewable energy accounts for just over half-with 144 in wind and 22 in other types of renewable energy.
-Manufacturing accounts for almost all of the other projects and for 77 percent of the direct investment.
+Of the 509 projects, renewable energy accounts for 61 percent-with 41 percent in wind and 20 percent in other types of renewable energy.
+Manufacturing accounts for almost all the other projects and for \$92.6 billion of the direct investment through 2019.